qdrant/docs/qdrant/v1.2.x/quantization.md

 For now, Qdrant uses only 256 centroids, so each centroid index can be represented by a single byte.

 Product quantization can compress by a more prominent factor than a scalar one.
 But there are some tradeoffs.
-Product quantization distance calculation is not SIMD-friendly, so it is slower than scalar quantization.
+Product quantization distance calculations are not SIMD-friendly, so it is slower than scalar quantization.
 Also, product quantization has a loss of accuracy, so it is recommended to use it only for high-dimensional vectors.

 Please refer to the [Quantization Tips](#quantization-tips) section for more information on how to optimize the quantization parameters for your use case.